Sheila Carter: 1992–1998

 After having crashed James and Maggie's wedding, Sheila reveals that she has become pregnant after a night alone with James.
 The three come to a settlement that Sheila would temporarily stay with them until her baby was born, and the child would be given to James and Maggie.
 After Sheila hands her baby, Mary, over to the Warwicks, she relocates to Death Valley, where she meets Amber Moore (Adrienne Frantz).
 Anxious to see her daughter, Sheila suggests that Amber babysit for James and Maggie, so that she can secretly visit Mary in LA.
 Amber is hired and keeps her alliance with Sheila secret for some time, but when Sheila threatens her, she reveals to James and Maggie the real reason why she applied to be Mary's babysitter.
 Sheila eventually takes matters into her own hands and takes Mary back.
 James attempts to trick Sheila into marrying him, so that he can gain full custody of his daughter.
 When Sheila realizes the marriage is a set-up, she attempts to kill herself again by jumping off a roof.
 James, who had actually fallen for Sheila during this time, promises to stay with her.
 Meanwhile, an angry Maggie sneaks into Sheila's hospital room and cuts off her oxygen.
 Sheila is rescued by doctors and Maggie is immediately arrested.
 With the help of Mike and his brother Martin, a desperate Maggie captures Sheila and holds her prisoner, appropriately, in the house from Psycho at Universal Studios Hollywood.
 When Sheila escapes, James demands that Maggie leave.
-Maggie and Lauren later team up in an attempt to drive Sheila over the edge.
-They wire Sheila's house with hidden cameras and an audio system, while the former nanny Judy surprises Sheila on her doorstep.
+Lauren, Stephanie, Maggie and Judy later team up in an attempt to drive Sheila over the edge.
+They wire Sheila's house with hidden cameras and an audio system, while Judy surprises Sheila on her doorstep.
 The plan fails, however, and Maggie, realizing James and the baby are lost to her, leaves town.
 When a friendship begins between James and Stephanie, a paranoid Sheila becomes jealous and attempts to drown Stephanie in a pool.
 To prevent Stephanie from telling anyone about this incident, Sheila threatens to kill Stephanie's grandson, Thomas Forrester.
 Sheila is arrested for the threat, but secretly switches places with a woman named Sybil.
 After breaking out of prison in disguise, Sheila shoots Stephanie, kidnaps baby Mary and leaves town.